Riesi: Economy

 Since the decline of the sulfur industry, the city subsists on agriculture.
 Olives, almonds, wheat, fruit, artichokes, and other vegetables are cultivated.
 There are a cooperative and two private oil mills.
 The wine cooperative of the region is located in Riesi, where it operates a wine press.
 There is also a small goldsmith manufacturer and a few small mechanical engineering companies, including Meccanotecnica Riesi.

 Religion

 Traditionally, the population has been Catholic.
 In the 19th century, the Waldensians, an old Protestant church from Northern Italy, gained influence through missionary activity in many parts of Sicily.
 For a short period, more than half the population called itself "Waldensians", although they still attended Catholic masses on Sundays.
 This caused the Curia to send the Salesians of Don Bosco to the island in order to reconvert the converts.
 Today, only a tiny Waldensian community of about 60 parishioners with their families has remained.
 Returning emigrants brought foreign confessions to the city.
-This is why there are also two Pentecostalist churches and a kingdom hall of Jehovah's Witnesses.
+This is why there are also two Pentecostal churches and a kingdom hall of Jehovah's Witnesses.